Review: T.V. Priest – “Uppers”

 Part of England’s recent interest in smart post-punk (see also Black Country New Road, who have a new album coming out shortly), T.V.
 Priest plays the kind of punk music that is both aggressive and groovy.
 I want to dance to this just as much as anyone else might want to mosh.
 But it’s also smart and well written.
 Both musically and lyrically, the band is sharp and they’re tight, and they do a great job of writing a lot of diverse songs that feel cohesive without getting boring.

 A lot of the appeal of Uppers comes from vocalist Charlie Drinkwater, who is just at home in an almost crooning baritone as he is with spoken word.
-He clearly takes a lot of cues from the late Mark E. Smith, though where listeners often strain to understand lyrics in (especially in the later albums), Drinkwater's diction is remarkably clear.
+He clearly takes a lot of cues from the late Mark E. Smith, though where listeners often strain to understand lyrics in The Fall (especially in the later albums), Drinkwater’s diction is remarkably clear.
 He actually may owe more to Patti Smith in his delivery; vocal lines that often start sung, become spoken, start to snarl, and crescendo into a chorus.

 But for all the comparisons I’ve already made, T.V.
 Priest has already managed to carve out a fairly unique sound.
 Just when the album was starting to feel a little same-y, I was pleasantly surprised by the brief “History Week,” an instrumental and electronic track – an interlude for sure, but also shows that this band has some more depth.
 The later track, “Fathers and Sons” is a great demonstration of everything this band is capable of.
 It’s groovy, aggressive, and catchy all at once.
 The guitars are oscillating between an intense wall of sound and single note melodic lines.
 Later, “This Island” has a really surprising and great keyboard part that I can’t stop thinking about.
 All to say that T.V.
 Priest absolutely could’ve written the first song on Uppers (it’s called “The Big Curve” and it’s good) twelve times in a row and called it a day and it would’ve been fine.
 They’re taking risks that really deserve to be rewarded, even if those risks don’t always pay off.